skadistats/smoke/README.md

 Currently, the following are not parsed by smoke:

-* Temp Entities
 * FileInfo (end of file match information)

-These should be available soon.
+This should be available soon.

 # License